barkais/moleculaR/README.md

 NOTE:

 With the current version - it is only possible to analyze correctly indexed Gaussian .log files.
-Make sure the common substructure is numbered correctly, **and that there is a copy of the simplest molecule (i.e. the molecule with the smallest substituent) named basic.log**
+Make sure the common substructure is numbered correctly.

 ### Featurization